RuwangJiao/CEI/README.md

 # A complete expected improvement criterion for Gaussian process assisted highly constrained expensive optimization
 This is the CEI code for solving expensive constrained optimization problems.
+We provide both the Python and Matlab versions.

 # Acknowledge
 Please kindly cite this paper in your publications if it helps your research: